gkorpal/gkorpal.github.io/_posts/2026-09-10-transforms.md

 - Paul R. Halmos, *Finite-Dimensional Vector Spaces*, Springer UTM.
 The canonical forms, the spectral theorem, and commuting families of normal operators.
 - Lokenath Debnath and Dambaru Bhatta, *Integral Transforms and Their Applications*, 3rd edition, CRC Press, 2015.
 The historical introduction and the chapters on the Hankel, Mellin, Hilbert, $Z$ and Radon transforms.
 - Audrey Terras, *Fourier Analysis on Finite Groups and Applications*, LMS Student Texts 43, Cambridge, 1999.
 The abelian and non-abelian dictionary, the group algebra and Wedderburn, Hadamard and Walsh, and the Gauss and Clairaut prehistory of the FFT.
+- Persi Diaconis, *Group Representations in Probability and Statistics*, IMS Lecture Notes–Monograph Series 11, 1988.
+Chapter 3 for random walks on groups, the upper bound lemma, and random transpositions.
 - Michael A. Nielsen and Isaac L. Chuang, *Quantum Computation and Quantum Information*, Cambridge.
 Chapter 5 for the quantum Fourier transform, phase estimation, and the hidden subgroup problem.